 Ora Washington was one of the premiere female athletes of the early 20th century.
 She excelled in both tennis and basketball, but because of racial discrimination, she was rarely able to compete with white athletes.
 According to Arthur Ashe, Washington may have been the best female athlete of the 20th century.

 Upon retirement from professional athletics, Ora Washington coached and offered free tennis lessons at the public courts in her hometown.
+She died in 1971.